A Time of Hope and Grace

 This is a time of hope and grace — the climax of human history — and God has placed us here so we can serve him in ways we may never have imagined.
 This is a corrupt and decaying world filled with people who are enslaved to sin and have no hope (2 Pet.
 2:20; Rom.
 8:21; 6:16; Eph.
 2:12).
 But as we commit ourselves to God and disciple each other so we become more like him, we permit him to work through us to meet people’s spiritual, mental, emotional, and physical needs.
 We serve them so they can see God’s true nature instead of the lies they’ve believed about him, then we allow the Holy Spirit to draw them to the Lord.

-Jesus said we are the salt of the earth, so we’re to improve the “flavor” of life by helping those whose lives are bitter or sour (Matt.
+Jesus said we are the salt of the earth, so we’re to overcome sin’s decay and improve the “flavor” of life by helping those whose lives are bitter or sour (Matt.
 5:13).
 He also said we’re the light of the world, so we’re to show the truth of God’s love and mercy to people whose lives are dark and hopeless (Matt.
 5:14).
 In general, we overcome evil with good by expressing God’s goodness to those overcome and enslaved by evil (Rom.
 12:21).

 As the world deteriorates and convulses around us, we’ll represent our loving Savior and Heavenly Father, offering desperate people the hope and grace God has given us.
 Our best days are just ahead.